-Assistance granted to an eligible household will be subject to annual recertification on the anniversary of occupancy.
+Assistance granted to an eligible household will be subject to annual recertification on the anniversary of occupancy, as well as any changes to the household in between annual recertifications that may affect the occupancy requirements of the family (i.e. number of bedrooms).